-URI COVID Statement
+URI COVID Precautions Statement:

 The University is committed to delivering its educational mission while protecting the health and safety of our community.
-While the university has worked to create a healthy learning environment for all, it is up to all of us to ensure our campus stays that way.

 As members of the URI community, students are required to comply with standards of conduct and take precautions to keep themselves and others safe.
-Visit web.uri.edu/coronavirus/ for the latest information about the URI COVID-19 response.